ampl/ampl.github.io/docs/source/solvers/scip/options.md

 ran:randomseedshift (randomseedshift)
       Global shift of all random seeds in the plugins and the LP random seed (default: 0)

+sol:count (countsolutions)
+      0*/1: Whether to count the number of solutions and return it in the ".nsol" problem suffix.

+sol:stub (solstub, solutionstub)
+      Stub for solution files.
+If "solutionstub" is specified, found solutions are written to files ("solutionstub & '1' & '.sol'") ... ("solutionstub & Current.nsol & '.sol'"), where "Current.nsol" holds the number of returned solutions.
+That is, file names are obtained by appending 1, 2, ...
+"Current.nsol" to "solutionstub".

 tech:debug (debug)
       0*/1: whether to assist testing & debugging, e.g., by outputting